-Other major dumpers are factories, agri-business, mining and logging operations, and abbatoirs, all of which also use waterways as toilet flushes.
+Other major dumpers are factories, agri-businesses, mining and logging operations, and abbatoirs, all of which also use waterways as toilet flushes.
 This results in toxic chemicals, scrap metals and plastics, animal blood and guts, and innumerable other undesirable elements entering our water supply every day.
-All this pollution flows to the ocean and also goes into our groundwater where cleanup is difficult.
+All this pollution flows to the ocean and also goes into our groundwater, where cleanup is difficult.

-As a result, populations near polluted lakes and rivers started acquiring unexpected cancers and strange, reproductive anomalies in ever increasing amounts.
-Eventually, household water suppliers started building big, expensive treatment plants to take the pollutants out again, so the public could drink safely, and people started having to pay for the water they use.
+As a result, populations near polluted lakes and rivers have started to acquire unexpected cancers and strange, reproductive anomalies in ever-increasing amounts.
+Eventually, household water suppliers started building big, expensive treatment plants to take the pollutants out again so the public could drink safely, and people started having to pay for the water they use.

 Many states in the U.S. are carrying out cleanup projects as well, including Washington, Oregon, California, and states on the East Coast, many of which are joint projects with the federal government.
-Most are using prevention techniques—filtering water dumped by manufacturers before it enters the rivers—but some are working with native tribes and local inventors to develop both old and new ways of river cleanup.
+Most are using prevention techniques—filtering water dumped by manufacturers before it enters the rivers—but some are working with native tribes and local inventors to develop both new and existing methods of river cleanup.

 Meanwhile, on the other side of the world, the government of India established the Ganges Action Plan in 2015, which promotes and supports cleanup of the revered Ganges River through both technological and natural methods.
 Although many claim it is massively unfunded, compared to the amount of garbage in the river, the project seems to be working well.